Tacos, taquitos and tostadas – where to find the best Mexican food in Brisbane

 When it comes to world cuisine, we have a lot to thank the country of Mexico for.
 While a lot of us are no strangers to a humble burrito, true Mexican food enthusiasts know there is so much more to it – fresh flavours, crisp textures and simple recipes are what make an authentic Mexican dish truly great.
 Other countries have also borrowed from Mexico’s rich and vibrant culinary culture to create food fusions that we could only dream of – so whether you’re a purist when it comes to your pozole or you don’t mind a bit of Tex-Mex action, Brisbane has got you covered.
 We’ve rounded the best spots to get your Mexican food fix in Brisbane – let’s taco ‘bout it.

-Pepe’s Newmarket, Coorparoo and Jindalee: The mantle of Brisbane’s best Mexican restaurant undoubtedly goes to Pepe’s – ask any local and they’ll let you know.
+Pepe’s, Newmarket: When it comes to claiming the mantle of Brisbane’s best Mexican restaurant, ask any local and they’ll let you know that Pepe’s is a contender.
 The beloved institution has been pumping out authentic Mexican eats since 2006 – we’re talking flautas, enchiladas and empanadas stuffed with the freshest ingredients going, all washed down with perfectly blended margaritas.
-The kitchen is also extremely accommodating for people with dietary requirements – so your vegan and gluten free mates will enjoy it just as much.
+The kitchen is also extremely accommodating for people with dietary requirements – so your vegan and gluten-free mates will enjoy it just as much.

 La Quinta, Bulimba: The team from La Quinta has been dishing out its fresh-as-heck Mexican for more than 14 years, priding itself on providing a genuine and authentic experience for its loyal patrons.
 You can find traditional eats as well as Tex-Mex faves, but the Alhambra Bake is a must-try – we’re talking jack cheese, bacon, onion, bell peppers and salsa with your choice of mouth-watering protein, all topped off with sour cream and guacamole (of course).